Najeeb-Sulaiman/linux-and-bash-scripting-guide/07-bash-scripting/06-error-handling-and-debugging.md

 You can access the exit code of the **last executed command** with `$?`.

-For example:
+**For example**:
 ```bash
 ls /data/raw
 echo $?
 ```
-If `/data/raw` exists - 0
+- If `/data/raw` exists - 0
-If not - non-zero value (e.g., `2`).
+- If not - non-zero value (e.g., `2`).

-We can use exit codes in conditions to check if a command succeeds before taking action.
+We can use exit codes in conditions to check if a command succeeds before taking action:
 ```bash
 if ls /data/raw > /dev/null 2>&1; then
   echo "Directory exists"